clucas56/formula1-db/DOCUMENTATION.md

 ssh-copy-id root@192.168.4.5
 ```

-After this Ubuntu can SSH to RHEL without a password — required for
-autossh to work automatically on reboot.
+Required for autossh to work automatically on reboot.

+### Note on debian-app to debian-db
+debian-app and debian-db are both on virbr0 (192.168.122.x) so they can
+reach each other directly — no tunnel needed between them.
+Flask connects
+to PostgreSQL at 192.168.122.236 directly.

 ---